arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/get_read_multiple_documents.md

 @startDocuBlock get_read_document_MULTI
 @brief reads a single document

-@RESTHEADER{PUT /_api/document/{collection-name},Read multiple documents, readDocuments}
+@RESTHEADER{PUT /_api/document/{collection}?onlyget=true,Read multiple documents,readDocuments}

 @RESTURLPARAMETERS

-@RESTURLPARAM{collection-name,string,required}
+@RESTURLPARAM{collection,string,required}
-The *collection* from which the documents are to be read.
+Name of the *collection* from which the documents are to be read.

 @RESTQUERYPARAMETERS

 @RESTQUERYPARAM{onlyget,boolean,required}
-This parameter is required to be **true**, otherwise a replace operation is executed
+This parameter is required to be **true**, otherwise a replace operation is executed!

 @RESTQUERYPARAM{ignoreRevs,string,optional}
 Should the value be *true* (the default):